Nonlinearly dispersive KP equations with new compacton solutions: Compactons in the general case

-These quadratures \eqref{U.Vnonlin.2}--\eqref{U.Vnonlin.4} in terms of $U$ have been obtained from the quadrature \eqref{V.quadrature.compacton} in terms of $V$ through the change of variable \eqref{V.rel}.
-There are numerous cases in which they can be evaluated explicitly in terms of elementary functions or elliptic functions.
+There are numerous cases in which the quadratures can be evaluated explicitly in terms of elementary functions or elliptic functions.
+The following specific types of symmetric solutions \eqref{cutoff.soln} will be considered: